18 Penalized Models

 When regressors are on the same scale and it makes sense to penalize them equally, we may enter them as-is into the regression.
 When regressors are on different scales, it is common to standardize them by dividing by their standard deviation in the training sample, so each has variance 1.
 This is often automatically done by packages, and the estimated coefficients automatically transformed back to the original scale.

 In Chapter 10, we discussed allowing complex and nonlinear relationships between predictors and response variables by representing a predictor with multiple regressors.
-For example, we could allow a polynomial relationship between \(X_1\) and \(Y\) by using the regressors \(\{X_1, X_1^2, X_1^3\}\); or we could use a cubic spline by using the spline basis functions to generate regressors.
+For example, we could allow a cubic polynomial relationship between \(X_1\) and \(Y\), or we could use a cubic spline by using the spline basis functions to generate regressors.
+In either case, there are many possible bases: with polynomials, we can use the regressors \(\{X_1, X_1^2, X_1^3\}\), or we can use an orthogonal polynomial basis; with splines, we can construct a basis as in Example 10.4 or use the B-spline basis.
+These choices result in different scales for the columns of \(\X\), and thus different magnitudes of \(\beta\); thus the fit of the penalized regression will depend on our choice of basis.

-Alternately, we can think of ridge regression as adding \(\lambda\) “fake” observations with \(Y = 0\).
-When \(\lambda = 1\), for instance, the denominator is \(n + 1\), so there was one fake observation with \(Y = 0\).
+Alternately, we can think of ridge regression as adding \(\lambda/2n\) “fake” observations with \(Y = 0\).
+When \(\lambda = 1/2n\), for instance, the denominator is \(n + 1\), so there was one fake observation with \(Y = 0\).
 As \(\lambda\) grows, the real data is dominated by the fake data, and the estimate converges asymptotically to zero.

 Similar arguments can be made when we have covariates with their own slopes: they also converge towards zero as \(\lambda\) grows, but do not become exactly zero until \(\lambda \to \infty\).